 - If the serving cell fulfils Srxlev > SIntraSearchP:

-- If distanceThresh and referenceLocation are broadcast in SystemInformationBlock31-NB, and if the UE supports location-based measurement initiation and has obtained its location:
+- If distanceThresh and referenceLocation are broadcast in SystemInformationBlock31-NB, and if the UE has obtained its location:

-If referenceLocation is set to fixedCell, the referenceLocation is used as serving cell reference location.
-If referenceLocation is set to movingCell the UE derives the serving cell reference location based on ephemeris, epochTime, referenceLocation and the UE location.
+If referenceLocation is set to fixedReferenceLocation and the UE supports location-based measurement initiation for fixed cell, the referenceLocation is used as serving cell reference location.
+If the distance between UE and serving cell reference location is shorter than distanceThresh, the UE may choose not to perform intra-frequency measurements.
+Else, the UE shall perform intra-frequency measurements.